 The death toll continues to climb in Yemen, as scores of children are lost to starvation or disease with each passing day.

-UNICEF Executive Director Anthony Lake, World Health Organization Director General Dr. Tedros Adhanom and World Food Program Executive Director David Beasley issued a joint statement on Nov.
-16 calling for the immediate reopening of all air, land and sea ports to allow medicine, food, fuel and other supplies to get through.
+The decision in early November by the Saudi-led military coalition to close all borders in response to a rebel missile strike had threatened to stall critical relief operations.
+The move prompted UNICEF Executive Director Anthony Lake, World Health Organization Director General Dr. Tedros Adhanom and World Food Program Executive Director David Beasley to issue a joint statement calling for the immediate reopening of all air, land and sea ports to allow medicine, food, fuel and other supplies to get through.

 Without food or safe water, the threat of famine grows by the day.

-"Without fuel, the vaccine cold chain, water supply systems and wastewater treatment plants will stop functioning," the UN officials warn.
+"Without fuel, the vaccine cold chain, water supply systems and wastewater treatment plants will stop functioning," the UN officials warned.
 "Without food or safe water, the threat of famine grows by the day."

 UNICEF and partners have been on the ground in Yemen since civil war broke out in March 2015.
 The ongoing conflict has affected more than 80 percent of the country's population, leaving nearly 21 million people in need of some form of assistance.